howesteve/elegua/README.md

 ## Features

 - Dependency free (except for Svelte, of course)
+- Easy api, feeels very natural and intuitive.
+- It's all in a single file (**2.2KB** gzipped/**6.5KB** unpacked)
+- Fully reactive: changes to api reflect the browser's url, and vice versa.
 - No `<Route>`, `<Link>` or any other components.
 Uses regular `{#if}/{:else}` blocks from Svelte to control routing/rendering.
-- A single file (<2Kb gzipped)
-- Fully reactive: changes to api reflect the browser's url, and vice versa.
 - History API only (who uses hash paths nowawdays?)
+- Dynamic routing
 - Regular \<a\> links supported out of the box.
 No need for \<Link\> additional components.
-- Really fast.
+- No extra components.
+It's all stores/functions.
+- Can prevent route changes on conditions (e.g. prevent exit from changed form)
 - Route types supported:
   - Fixed path routes, i.e. `/`
   - Variable routes (`/xxx/:group/:id`) (yes, they can be nested)
   - Regexp routes: any rule you could imagine if it can be expressed by a RegExp expression (ex: `/id/[0-9]+\.json`)
   - Fallback/error routes
+- Really fast.

 ## Why?

 - [Elegua](http://github.com/howesteve/elegua) has a very different approach from other routers.
 Other routers I know of introduce new components such as `<Route>` or `<Link>`, or complicated filesystem logic.
 I wanted to get rid of those and just use plain Svelte logic blocks for routing.
-- In my opinion, existing PWA routers for Svelte are too large, complicated, buggy, restricting, unmainteined, full of hacks, and/or just not satisfying me.
+- In my opinion, existing PWA routers for Svelte are too large, complicated, buggy, restricting, unmainteined, unfeatured, full of hacks, and/or just not satisfying me.
 - [Elegua](http://github.com/howesteve/elegua) is designed specifically for SPA/PWA applications
 - I absolutely hated what they did to [SvelteKit](https://kit.svelte.dev/) and it's "file-based router".
 Things like:
   - `src/routes/blog/[slug]/+page.js`